Dubai: Sheikh Mohammed announces award of Dh1 million in 5th edition of 'hope makers'

 "We ask God to always guide us in spreading optimism, positivity, and the hope of a better tomorrow in our region, which has suffered a lot," concluded the leader.

-The leader shared a heart touching video of previous years' winners who made great contributions to their respective communities.
+The leader also shared a heart touching video of previous years' winners who made great contributions to communities across the globe.

+In 2017, Nawal Al Soufi from Morocco — who helped save the lives of more than 200,000 refugees — was named the Arab Hope Maker.

+Mahmoud Wahid from Egypt was named the Arab Hope Maker in 2018, for giving refuge to homeless seniors on the streets of Cairo.

 ALSO READ: